 These days I mainly work from my private studio.
 I prefer to form a partnership with my clients for the project’s duration and beyond, taking ownership of my work and seeing a brief through from beginning to end.
 If projects require third party skills I have a trusted pool of resource to turn to.

-I work from offices in West Yorkshire and Bristol but my client base extends to the USA and Canada.
+I work from offices in West Yorkshire and Bristol but as a remote freelancer my client base extends to Canada, the USA and Hong Kong.
 It really doesn’t matter where you work from and if a face to face meeting is needed I’ll happily get on a train or plane and come and see you.

 These are the facts but my profile wouldn’t be complete without mentioning my relationship with the creative process.
 It can slap you down, rough you about a bit, keep you awake at night, make you humble, give you courage, keep you curious but nearly always rewards you for your hard work and dedication.
 I have been lucky enough to forge a career from a set of skills I love doing, and I never, ever want to stop learning.